 Skiing

-Skiing- The trail is level and wide- would be a good place for novice skiiers to practice.
+Skiing- The trail is level and wide- would be a good place for novice skiiers to practice, although there are a few downed trees to get around.

 Handicap Accessibility